This post may contain affiliate links. Please read my disclosure.

 Why This Recipe Works

-- For coffee lovers - if you are a fan of coffee, you will love these cookies.
+- For coffee lovers - If you are a fan of coffee, you will love these cookies.

-- Perfect consistency - you get a slightly crisp edge, with that chewy interior which makes cookies so delicious.
+- Perfect consistency - You get a slightly crisp edge, with that chewy interior which makes cookies so delicious.

-- Holiday friendly - cookies and holidays go together like peanut butter and jelly and these are no different.
+- Holiday friendly - Cookies and holidays go together like peanut butter and jelly and these are no different.

 Jump to: